ModestasKr/Springfield-NPP/README.md

 ## General info

-Starting a final project to create a budget app on dekstop.
+We currently working on a project which involves developing a budgeting app with a team from the Vocational school.

 ## Technologies